y-yagi/test-recorder/README.md

 ## Requirements

-This gem depends on XFFmpeg.
+This gem depends on FFmpeg.
 Please install that package.

 On Debian/Ubuntu: